jrmoserbaltimore/risc-v-cpu/RISC-V.srcs/cpu/ALU/README.md

 # Soft ALU

-`alu.vhdl` provides a soft ALU incorporating a speculative Han-Carlson adder-subtractor, a reversible barrel shifter, bitwise operations, a comparator, a Dadda multiplier, and a Paravartya divider.
+`alus-fabric.sv` provides a soft ALU incorporating a speculative Han-Carlson adder-subtractor, a reversible barrel shifter, bitwise operations, a comparator, a Dadda multiplier, and a Paravartya divider.